LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/why-test.rst

 Properly designed unit tests are runnable documentation for your project.
 Because unit tests are runnable code that declares and verifies features, they can NEVER get out of sync with the updated code.
-If feature is added or removed, the tests must be updated in order to make them pass.
+If a feature is added or removed, the tests must be updated in order to make them pass.